Get outside to study nature and search for the first signs of the coming winter with this fun outdoor learning activity for kids!

 - Grass doesn’t grow as fast.

-- Winter flowers such as Hellebores, Winter Jasmine, and Snowdrops can be found in bloom.
+- Winter flowers such as Hellebores, Winter Jasmine, and Snowdrops are in bloom.

 - Unless you have a greenhouse or live in an area that stays warm all year, the garden goes fallow.

-- Pets and other animals shed less and grow a thicker winter coat.
+- Pets and other animals shed less and grow thicker winter coats.

 - Many animals hibernate for the winter and can no longer be seen in the wild.
 (Bears, hedgehogs, etc.)